 Screenshot image file in png format:

-Now suppose that if a test case fails so how would we know where is the error or exception in the script.
+Now suppose that if a test case fails, so how would we know where is the error or exception in the script.

 The Solution to this problem can be handled by capturing a screenshot of the webpage when the test case fails.
 By seeing the screenshot, you could easily identify where exactly the script got failed.

+To capture the screenshot in the failed test steps, we will place the entire code in the try-catch block.
 Basically, a try block is a block of statements within which exception might occur.
 A catch block handles the exception thrown by try block.
 It will execute if an exception occurs within the try block otherwise not.

 So, we will place the test steps in the try block and screen statements in the catch block.
 If a test step fails in the try block then the control of execution will be immediately transferred to the catch block.

 When the statements of the catch block will be executed, it will capture the screenshot of the webpage.
+Let’s understand it with the help of an example.

-Program source code 2:
+Program code 2:

 Thanks for reading!!!